 Local suppliers in Tanzania: Ready for the petroleum sector?

-Wineaster Anderson *
+• Wineaster Anderson * University of Dar es Salaam

 Abstract

-This study examines the gaps between the international oil companies’
+This study examines the gaps between the international oil companies '

-(IOCs) expectations and the Tanzania’s industrial base regarding the
+(IOCs) expectations and the Tanzania ' s industrial base regarding the

 requirements of the oil and gas sector.
 The focus is on perceived IOC